Marblehead Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Marblehead must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with 10 contact hours of continuing education every three years.
-Federal EPA registration is mandatory for all products, and Restricted Use Pesticides (RUPs) like imidacloprid require special handling.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering pest biology, IPM, and environmental protection.
+Continuing education—10 contact hours every 3 years—is required for license renewal.
+Federal EPA registration is necessary for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
-For large-scale applications, environmental impact assessments and IPM plans must be documented.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are mandatory.
+For large-scale applications, environmental impact assessments and IPM plans are required.

 Marblehead Building Inspection Department